5 min read

 Get the spreadsheet now and find out.
 Your financial independence is waiting.

-Note: This is based on my personal experience and 401k contribution limits 2026 from the IRS.
-Tax situations vary, and some strategies (like the mega backdoor Roth) may not apply to your specific situation.
-Always consult with a financial advisor or tax professional before making major financial decisions regarding max contribution to 401k and max deduction for 401k strategies.
+Note: This is based on my personal experience and projected 2026 IRS contribution limits.
+Tax situations vary.
+Always consult with a financial advisor or tax professional before making major financial decisions.